socceroos/usfm/README.md

 1. Install [Go
 compiler](http://muthukadan.net/golang/an-introduction-to-go-programming.html)
-2. Run this command to get source code: `go get github.com/baijum/usfm` ([Git](http://git-scm.com/) is a prerequisite)
+2. Run this command to get source code: `go get github.com/socceroos/usfm` ([Git](http://git-scm.com/) is a prerequisite)

-The code will be available under `$GOPATH/src/github.com/baijum/usfm` You will also a get an executable binary under `$GOPATH/bin/usfm`.
+The code will be available under `$GOPATH/src/github.com/socceroos/usfm` You will also a get an executable binary under `$GOPATH/bin/usfm`.

-You can fork the project from [Github](https://github.com/baijum/usfm) and push your changes there.
+You can fork the project from the original [Github](https://github.com/baijum/usfm) project and push your changes there.
 Later you can send pull request with your changes.
 Before sending the pull request, make sure the tests are running locally using this command: